 Our mission, vision, and core values lay the foundation for Judi’s House/JAG Institute to provide the highest quality care to grieving children and families while being thoughtful in our approach to expanding our reach through training, education, and research.

 Mission & Vision

-We help children and families grieving a death find connection and healing.
+Our mission is to help children and families grieving a death find connection and healing.

-No child should be alone in grief.
+Our vision is that no child should be alone in grief.

 History of Judi’s House

 When former NFL quarterback Brian Griese was just 12 years old, his mother Judi died of breast cancer.
 Along Brian’s path to healing, he realized he wanted to give back to children and young adults who were also grieving the loss of an important person in their lives.

 In 2002, Brian and his wife, Dr. Brook Griese, a clinical psychologist specializing in childhood trauma and loss, founded Judi’s House in Denver.